matthewnewell/matthewnewell.github.io/_posts/2014-09-25-refactor-rake.md

 ## Conclusion

 Dave took three hours out of his Tuesday evening to help a casual acquaintance write better code.
-This culture of helping others should not surprise rubyists.
+Indy.rb's culture of helping others get better should not surprise rubyists.
 But its a special thing.
-Its people that make ruby powerful.
+And its what make so ruby powerful.

-I look forward to the day when I get to help someone else.
+I look forward to the day when I get to help someone else get better.